Skip to main content

 The possibilities are nearly endless when it comes to what kind of herbs you can grow.
 Some suitable options for a DIY Mason jar herb garden include cilantro, rosemary, dill, mint, chives, and thyme.
 This project won’t work with deep-rooted veggies such as peppers and beans, but most herbs will be suitable as long as their roots are shallow.
 Some sites will even sell herb-starting kits (including some with Mason jar containers), but you can likely source the materials for a lower overall cost by exploring your home and local garden center.

 Garnish all your favorite dishes with herbs grown right from home.
 With a Mason jar and some dirt, rocks, and seeds, you can get started on an herb garden right from the comfort of your kitchen.
-Assembling an herb garden with Mason jars isn’t terribly expensive, and you can yield plenty of herbs with consistent watering and sunlight.
+Assembling an herb garden with Mason jars isn’t terribly expensive, and you can yield plenty of herbs with consistent watering and bright lighting.
 With half an hour to spare this weekend, you can get started on growing herbs before you know it.

 Read more